 On their own they began soliciting friends and family to become private sponsors for Sudanese who wanted to attend secondary school.
 Among them was a brother and three relatives of Richmond “Lost Boy,” Maker Marial.
 While in Kitale, Kenya, Jennifer had met with them and they had expressed their intense desire to become educated men so they could return and help their people.
 They asked on behalf of themselves and other relatives that Jennifer consider sponsoring them.
 Jennifer and Darryl were able to sponsor four of them and they found sponsors for eight others.

 Within South Sudan itself there was, and still is, a great need for educational resources and facilities.
 Only 20% of children attend school because there are so few schools available.
 As a result, the literacy rate of 20% is among the lowest in the world.
 The typical “school” in South Sudan is held under a large tree year-round.
 When it rains, school is canceled.
 There are very few textbooks or other supplies and teachers are unpaid volunteers, often with no training.
-In the Rumbek region alone, there are 1.5 million youth in need of education and only ONE secondary school that can only accommodate 725 students.

 Hope for Humanity, Inc. was founded by Jennifer, Darryl, and Maker in December 2004 as an organization dedicated to growing educational opportunities for the future leaders of Sudan.
 They are committed to the idea that education is the best way to help the southern Sudanese to grow and become self-supporting.